Akshat122/big-picture-code-challenge/README.md

 ### Fetch Book Details

-The backend fetches book details like author, title, summary, and cover URL from the OpenLibrary API.
+The backend fetches book details like author, title, summary, and cover URL using OpenLibrary API.
 Both ISBN_10 and ISBN_13 can be used to find a book.

 ### Endpoints